mikaelbr/react-tweets/README.md

 Code repository for the tutorial by @kenwheeler: [Build A Real-Time Twitter Stream with Node and React.js](http://scotch.io/tutorials/javascript/build-a-real-time-twitter-stream-with-node-and-react-js)

+This is a fork changed to use [Omniscient.js](https://github.com/omniscientjs/omniscient):
+> A library providing an abstraction for React components that allows for fast top-down rendering embracing immutable data.
+Using cursors into immutable data structures, components can easily swap their own piece of data inside the larger immutable data structure.
+As data is immutable, re-rendering can be fast.

 ## Requirements

 - node and npm